bentomo/Voltorb_R4/README.md

 There are 2 switching regulators on the PCB.
 There is a RichTek RT7258 and a Texas Instruments TPS542951 on the board.
 The Richtek regulator is suppying the 1.9v line to power a gamecube and can source up to 10 amperes.
 The TI regulator is a dual output regulator for the 3.3v logic line and a 5v line that can each source 2 amperes for miscellaneous components such as fans, rumble motors, screens etc.

 As I said before this project is a work in progress and still has heat issues.
-It will charge a battery and
+It will charge a battery and power a gamecube as long as you are heatsinking the inductors.

+I am not responsible for any damages to yourself or your properties.
+Batteries are nothing to fool with and if you're not careful and don't respect them then you do not deserve to work with this project.